attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_java/README.md

 The application should now be running on http://yourhost:4567/

-When you are done using the server, simply stop the process using the Stop button from Eclipse's console view or debug view.
+When you are done using the server, stop the process using the Stop button from Eclipse's console view or debug view.

 Ant build using Eclipse